JamesHertz/crafting-interpreters/README.md

 # Crafting an Interpreter

 This is just me following along with the implementation of two interpreters from this [book](https://craftinginterpreters.com/).
-My implementation is not exactly the same as the one provided by the book repo.
+My implementation is not exactly the same as the one provided by the [*book repo*](https://github.com/munificent/craftinginterpreters).
 I also added some features that were suggested on the challenges at the end of the chapters.

 # Folder structure
 As you might already notice there are two folders on the root of this repository, as listed below.